 Washing your hair too often and using regular over-the-counter products can dry it out and make it shed more.
 Add here the weight of water and the stress from towel-drying and brushing.

-The most flattering haircuts for thin hair are those with texture and many layers.
+The most flattering haircuts for those with thin strands are ones with texture and many layers.
 Choppy, asymmetrical, graduated styles with a fringe are the best options for more volume.
-For men, we recommend adding some texture to the area where your hair is thinning and take the weight off the rest of your mane.
+For men with a thin hairline, we recommend adding some texture to the area where your hair is thinning and taking the weight off the rest of your hair.
 Also, shorter hair will hold the shape better and appear thicker.

 Have you tried Dr. Balwi’s hair care products?

 Thanks to a unique combination of ingredients your hair receives the essential nutrients that nourish the roots and hair, and prevent their loss.
 Our shampoos and sprays are concentrated in Biotin.
 In addition unlike ordinary hair care products, ours tackle the problem at the root.
-Because a stronger and vitalised scalp produces more resistant and, of course, more silky hair!
+Because a stronger and revitalised scalp produces more resistant and, of course, silkier hair!

-If by nature, you have thick locks that have suddenly become thin and fragile, the following factors might have acted their part.
+If by nature, you have thick hair that has suddenly become thin and fragile, the following factors might have contributed to it.

-The main culprit in causing hundreds of health problems and thin hair is among them.
-This is, probably, the most common reason for thinning hair if it manifests suddenly.
+Stress is the main cause of hundreds of health problems and thin hair is among them.
+This is, probably, the most common reason if hairs fall out suddenly.
 When we are stressed out, our body releases cortisol, ‘the stress hormone’, that forces hair follicles to ‘shut down’ and stop producing new hair.
 A stressful event can lead to sudden loss known as telogen effluvium.

-this can be a bit tricky, since so many vitamins and minerals are needed for healthy hair growth!
+This can be a bit difficult to diagnose since so many vitamins and minerals are needed for healthy hair growth.
 The most important players to thicken hair are vitamins of group B, D, A, E, selenium and zinc.

-If hair thinning is extreme, consult a doctor, especially if your diet has changed or you have recently lost a lot of weight.
+If you lose hair at an extreme rate, consult a doctor, especially if your diet has changed or you have recently lost a lot of weight.
 Otherwise, diversify your diet to include more protein sources and a variety of vegetables and fruit.

 Vitamin B7 (or biotin) supplements are very popular now, as it is essential for hair growth.
 Our Biotin & Keratin supplement has been specially developed to have the right amount of nutrients so hair looks thicker and healthier.
 Besides this, topical applications of biotin have been proven to be effective, so you might want to consider using hair products with biotin in them.

-this is more common in men, as around two-thirds of them will be victims of male-pattern baldness at some point in their lives.
-However, even if a man is lucky to not suffer from this condition, it is quite natural that hair will recede with age.
+This is more common in men, as around two-thirds of them will be victims of medical conditions like male-pattern baldness at some point in their lives.
+However, even if a man is lucky to not suffer from this condition, it is quite natural that hair will recede with age or develop balding spots.

-Besides, men are less likely to take the right care of their manes and to pick out cosmetic products that benefit the hair.
+Besides, men are less likely to take proper care of their hair and to pick out cosmetic products that benefit the hair.
 Surely, in the case of male-pattern baldness, proper grooming is not enough and more serious measures are needed.

-As said, if nature did not endow you with voluminous tresses, you won’t be able to radically influence their thickness.
-But if you follow our tips, you can have a gradual improvement in your hair health as well as optically liven up its appearance.
+If you don’t already have voluminous hair, you won’t be able to radically influence its thickness.
+But if you follow our tips, you can enjoy a gradual improvement in your hair health as well as visually liven up its appearance.
 Remember, for hair to be beautiful, it has to be healthy first!

-Do you have more questions or are you suffering from hair loss issues?
+Do you have any more questions or are you suffering from hair loss issues?
 Then feel free to to contact our friendly team that will answer all your queries and discuss your treatment options.
 Furthermore they can also offer a free and non binding hair analysis!
 For long term results hair transplantation is the only solution.